smaranjitghose/DeepPixel/README.md

 - For each sub-directory..have a images folder dedicated to the images
 - For each sub-directory..please upate the README.MD files on what you what worked on
 - Don't copy code directly from places like pyimagesearch.com etc..Take them as reference,modify and do it..or atleast give the reference
+- Try to use Google Colab for sharing your notebooks

 ### How to contribute: